EmergentRealms/emergentrealms.github.io/blog/2024-06-15-planting-the-first-cobblestone.md

 ## From Bedtime Stories to Design Pillars

-My two kids became the most enthusiastic design partners I could ask for.
-We sketched characters in crayon, argued over faction names at the dinner table, and drafted a tagline that still gives us chills: **“From the streets, a legacy rises.”**
+My boys became the most enthusiastic design partners I could ask for.
+We bounced ideas off each other almost every day, with them constantly pitching new scenarios and “cool” things they wanted to see in the game.
+Their imaginations never stopped flowing—one moment it was daring rooftop chases, the next it was secret hideouts or rival gangs with dramatic names.
+Those conversations became the heartbeat of the project, each idea sparking another and pushing the game into directions I’d never have discovered alone.

 To keep us aligned, I distilled every idea into a handful of guiding pillars: